SEPTEMBER 9, 2023: Annual Meeting

 Members used a comprehensive sign-in form which included official records.
 A printed agenda was distributed, along with information concerning recent road maintenance and the contractor's culvert report.
 Important issues were brought forward by members, including feedback on previous roadway grading, future road surface application, a review of the association’s by-laws, common area maintenance, and the annual assessment.
 But the highlight of the agenda was the vote to name Ms. Tina Walker the eleventh president of the 34-year old community.
 Tina served on the board this past year, and will continue her collaborative and thoughtful leadership with fellow board members; Bruce Holtje, Rick Kroll and Susan Marshall.

 Born and raised in Vermont, Tina is a corporate executive for a national organization in Northern Virginia.
-However, her primary residence is at Whitetail Ridge with husband Mike and her exended family.
-Mike and Tina host musical and potluck dinner events at their beautiful saw mill on Black Cherry Lane.
-The Boo Grass Festival always features community member, Ken Caldwell.
+However, her primary residence is at Whitetail Ridge with husband Mike and her extended family.
+Mike and Tina have hosted memorable musical and potluck dinner events at their saw mill on Black Cherry Lane.

 SEPTEMBER 10, 2022: Annual Meeting